SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

  See https://github.com/SpineEventEngine/SpineEventEngine.github.io/issues/339.
  -->

-All the code must conform to the defined standards of the code and documentation quality as well as be tested thoroughly.
+All the code must conform to your standards of the code and documentation quality and be tested thoroughly.

 When a backend for the scenario is done a new PR is created and reviewed.